Are you ready to start a family but have thus far been unsuccessful?

 So what are the tests involve?

-This involves abstaining from sex or masturbation for at least 3 days.
+The seminal analysis involves abstaining from sex or masturbation for at least 3 days.
 After that, one would need to collect a semen sample and get it to the laboratory within 1 hour after ejaculation (the earlier you get it to the lab, the more accurate the results of the seminal analysis would be as sperm doesn’t last long outside the body).

 A variety of parameters are looked at in the seminal analysis which would include volume, sperm concentration, sperm motility (active movements) and morphology.